 The test is feeding oneself, not simply eating a meal.
 The language of the legislation is clear in that respect.
 The requisite ability to feed oneself involves the ability to prepare a reasonable range of food and not just to prepare and set out snacks, junk foods or frozen dinners.
 One should also be able to match their dietary requirements to their medical needs.
 In the case of young children, they clearly cannot feed themselves.

 A person with Type 1 Diabetes does require Life-Sustaining Therapy.
 Insulin is not therapy alone.
 It cannot be given like an aspirin but must be monitored in conjunction with diet, exercise, illness and more.

 The question of what defines therapy is a hotly debated issue with CRA.
-Here are a few tips on insulin therapy and the definition of insulin therapy that may be of further assistance to your case.
+Here are a few tips you can use on your DTC application regarding insulin therapy and the definition of insulin therapy that may be of further assistance to your case.

 Canadian Medical Association website.

 Reference to the DCCT trials and the importance of tight control may also be of assistance in helping the Canadian Revenue Agency agents to understand what therapy truly is.

 Some of the Canadian Diabetes Association Clinical Practice Guidelines of relevance include…